mo7amedaliEbaid/movies_riverpod/README.md

 - **Movie Details Screen:** Get detailed information about each movie, enhancing your viewing experience.

 - **Now Showing Movies:** Stay updated on movies currently being screened.

+- **Track Your Activity:** Utilize the "Notifications" feature to keep a record of your interactions within the app.

 ## Dependencies
 The project utilizes a range of dependencies to enhance functionality and streamline development.
 Some key dependencies include: